mariamishinjiashvili/AirportModel-/README.md

 ## Error Handling

 The application uses message dialogs to display database errors directly through the GUI.
 For example, attempting to create a record with an existing ID results in a primary key violation message.
 Similarly, attempting to use a non-existing check-in location for a passenger results in a foreign key violation.

-## Project Purpose

-The purpose of this project was to develop a simple, user-friendly airport information system that demonstrates object-oriented programming, graphical user interface development, database management, and CRUD functionality.